-Service Description G Instructional Models Service Description Services Professional Staff Paraeducators Services for Students with ASD (cont.)
+Somico Description Somiree Instructional M lodels Service Description Services Professional Staff Paraeducators Services for Students with ASD (cont.)
 Secondary Autism Resource Services, located in three middle and three high schools, are designed for students with ASD who are diploma-bound and have difficulty mastering grade-level curriculum.
 These students require a modified pace and individual accommodations representative of the needs and characteristics of students with ASD.
 Students receive instruction in the general education curriculum with the supports indicated on their IEPs.
-Access to the general education curriculum with enrichment is reinforced.
-Secondary School Autism Resource Services-three middle and three high schools located regionally 1 Tchr:TS 1.750 Transition Services Transition services are provided to students receiving special education, ages 14 or older, to facilitate a smooth transition from school to college, career, and/or community.
+Access to the general education curriculum with enrichment is reinforced. schools located regionally 1 Tchr:TS 1.750 Transition Services Transition services are provided to students receiving special education, ages 14 or older, to facilitate a smooth transition from school to college, career, and/or community.
 These activities include, but are not limited to, postsecondary education, workforce experiences, continuing and adult education, adult services, independent living, and/or community participation.
 Services are based on the individual student's needs, considering the student's strengths, preferences, and interests.
-Transition services are delivered through direct and/or indirect support coordinated by a transition support teacher.
-Services available in secondary schools throughout the county 1.0 Tchr Services for Deaf/Hard of Hearing (D/HOH) D/HOH services provide comprehensive educational supports and audiological services to students who are deaf or have a significant hearing loss.
-These services, provided by itinerant teachers, enable students to develop effective language, communication, and self-advocacy skills necessary to access the general education curriculum.
+Transition services are delivered through direct and/or indirect support coordinated by a transition support teacher. schools throughout the county 1.0 Tchr D/HOH D/HOH services provide comprehensive educational supports and audiological services to students who are deaf or have a significant hearing loss.
+These services, provided by itinerant teachers, enable students to develop effective language, communication, and self-advocacy skills necessary to access the general education throughout the county 1 Tchr:17 N/A curriculum.
+Students with more significant needs may receive services in special central curriculum.
 Students with more significant needs may receive services in special centrally located classes.
 Services are provided in three communication options-oral/aural, total communication, and cued speech.
 Assistive technology and consultation also are provided to students and school staff members.
-Resource services available throughout the county Special class locations: one pre-K, three elementary, one middle, and one high school serve students throughout the county 1 Tchr:17 1 Tchr:TS N/A 0.875 Physical Disabilities Program Related services of OT and PT are provided to students with disabilities throughout MCPS in their home school or assigned location.
-The type and frequency of services are based on individual needs and include direct therapy and consultation to team members.
-Pre-K and elementary students with significant physical needs receive Resource services available throughout the county 36:1 N/A services in one of two countywide inclusive locations.
-Special classes: two elementary schools 1 Tchr:TS 1.5 One pre-K class 1 Tchr: TS 0.875
+Special class locations: one pre-K, three elementary, one middle and one 1 Tchr:TS 0.875 • AAC classrooms provide intensive support for students who are not verbal or have limited speech with severe intelligibility issues.
+Students learn to use and expand their knowledge of augmentative communication devices and other forms of aided communication to access the general education curriculum.
+Emphasis is on the use of alternative communication systems to enhance language and vocabulary development, and expressive communication skills.
+Services and supports are provided primarily within the general education environment. elementary schools serve students throughout the county 1 Tchr:TS 1.750 Services for the Visually Impaired Vision services are provided to students with significant visual impairments or blindness.
+Services enable students to develop effective compensatory skills and provide them with access to the general education environment.
+A pre-K class prepares students who are blind or have low vision for entry into K. throughout the county Orientation and Mobility 20:1 Resource 20:1 Itinerant vision services are provided to school-age students in their assigned school.
+Skills taught include visual utilization, vision efficiency, reading and writing using Braille, and the use of assistive technology.
+Students may receive orientation and mobility instruction to help them navigate their environment.
+Students over the age of 14 receive specialized transition support, as appropriate. county 1 Tchr:TS 0.875